 "I plan to find out," said Nighthawk.
 He picked up three stones from the ground, walked to a fence some ten yards away, and lined them up at two-foot intervals.
 "Let's see what you can do with them."
 "That's no challenge," said Johnny Colt contemptuously.
 "Let me stand a couple of hundred yards away."
-The Widowmaker Reborn: Volume 2 of the Widowmaker Trilogy "Forget it," said Nighthawk.
+"Forget it," said Nighthawk.
 "You hit anything with a pistol from two hundred yards and it's dumb luck.
 I don't want anyone shooting until they're as close to the enemy as you are to those rocks."
 "Whatever you say."
 Johnny Colt faced the rocks, his fingers just above his pistol.
 "Hold on," said Nighthawk.